vuepress-theme-hope/vuepress-theme-hope/docs/last-update/src/readme.md

 - Type: `string`
 - Required: No

-Current timezone, useful when you are deploying through CI
+Current timezone, useful when you are deploying through CI.

+> For timezone list, please see [Timezone list](https://www.zeitverschiebung.net/en/all-time-zones.html)

 ### transformer